Cristina Junqueira: Nubank

-The idea for Nubank emerged during Junqueira's tenure at Itaú Unibanco and its subsidiaries, where she observed structural limitations within Brazil's banking system.
+During Junqueira's tenure at Itaú Unibanco and its subsidiaries, she observed structural limitations within Brazil's banking system.
 At the time, approximately five banks controlled around 80% of the market, and consumers commonly faced high fees and interest rates.

 After five years at Itaú, Junqueira proposed initiatives such as commission-free credit cards and improved customer communication.
 According to interviews, these suggestions were not adopted by the institution.
 In 2013, she left her role as a product manager to pursue an alternative model.

 Shortly thereafter, she was introduced to David Vélez, a venture capitalist formerly with Sequoia Capital, who had also expressed dissatisfaction with the Brazilian banking landscape.
 The two shared similar views on the need for more accessible and technology-driven financial solutions.
-They were soon joined by software engineer Edward Wible, and the trio began raising capital for what would become Nubank.
+Vélez invited her to join him in building what would become Nubank.
+They were soon joined by software engineer Edward Wible.

-Junqueira and Vélez decided upon "Nubank" as the name to represent their venture.
+"Nubank" was chosen as the name to represent their venture.
 In addition to "nu"phonetically sounding similar to the word "new", it means "nude" in Portuguese, symbolizing a transparent approach to banking.

 In December 2021, Nubank debuted on the New York Stock Exchange as Nu Holdings, reaching an initial valuation of over US$50 billion.
 At that point, Junqueira's equity briefly placed her among Brazil's self-made female billionaires.
-By the end of 2023, Nubank had surpassed 90 million customers across Brazil, Mexico, and Colombia, establishing itself as one of the largest digital banking platforms in the world.

 Awards and recognition

 She is Brazil's second self-made woman billionaire.
 She was recognized by Fortune's 40 under 40 list and featured in fintech magazines as one of Latin America's prominent startup founders.
 In 2021, Junqueira was selected as a Bloomberg New Economy Catalyst.
 As part of the program, she attended the annual New Economy Forum held in Singapore, and the Bloomberg New Economy Catalyst Retreat that same year.
-In 2022, Junqueira was named amongst fintech's top 10 leaders.